-$[\]overline{\ ^1} http://developer.apple.com/mac/library/documentation/developer tools/conceptual/software distribution/Containers/$
+$^{1} {\tt http://developer.apple.com/mac/library/documentation/developertools/conceptual/softwaredistribution/Containers/$

-- Choose from 128-bit and 256-bit AES encryption, approved by the U.S. National Security Agency. - Optionally store your passphrases in the Mac OS X keychain, so that you can quickly create and access encrypted disk images, without the hassle of double-typing or the risk of typos. - Mount disk images at specific locations in the filesystem, so that your applications can keep their support files encrypted. - Change the passphrase of existing encrypted disk images. - Mount encrypted, segmented disk images without having to enter the passphrase separately for each segment.
+- Encrypt files that you want to keep private.
+DropDMG's encrypted, writable disk images are faster and safer than Apple's FileVault, but just as secure and searchable via Spotlight.
+Compact them to reclaim unused space. - Create encrypted, compressed disk images to securely transfer files via e-mail, iDisk, or FTP or to store backups safely off-site. - Choose from 128-bit and 256-bit AES encryption, approved by the U.S. National Security Agency. - Optionally store your passphrases in the Mac OS X keychain, so that you can quickly create and access encrypted disk images, without the hassle of double-typing or the risk of typos. - Mount disk images at specific locations in the filesystem, so that your applications can keep their support files encrypted. - Change the passphrase of existing encrypted disk images. - Mount encrypted, segmented disk images without having to enter the passphrase separately for each segment.